JakubKajzer/Trugbild/README.md

 - [ ] Make some video modification while transmitting
 - [ ] Try to add some kind of neuron network to face recognition
 - [ ] Try to cover detected faces with some picture or someone face :)
+## Comments to steps
+### Make PCB
+This point took me many hours of designing because this is my first design with FPGA, so I had pretty much to learn.
+I'm still not sure if everything was routed least good, but I will find it out soon.
+### Order PCB fabrication
+For this, I used JLCPCB.
+They have 3.5mils clearance and track width, 0.2mm holes minimum, and four layers just for 8$.
+That's incredible!
+But after uploading gerber files, it comes that they don't have 3.5mils clearance, but 0.09mm (3.543mils), so I must re-route some nets on PCB :( The 5 PCBs cost me total of $15.89 with delivery included.